 Our board of trustees has a global footprint in order to ensure a diversity of approach and allow PROWIBO to reach a wider audience.
 The trustees empower PROWIBO and help the management to run the charity effectively for the good of everyone.
 The trustees provide oversight and governance ensuring that PROWIBO can achieve our aims and objectives and remain compliant with relevant statutes.

-In his tech roles, he was part of a team pioneering interactive TV in the ’90s, became senior management in digital agencies across entertainment, games and marketing.
+In his tech roles, he was part of a team pioneering interactive TV in the ’90s, became senior manager in digital agencies across entertainment, games, and marketing.
 He produced many interactive TV programmes and games.
-For the last decade, he has been a consultant enterprise digital architect and manager in digital transformation at companies such the BBC, BSkyB, Aviva Plc, Proximus (Brussels), Microsft Studios (Xbox) and the Royal Shakespeare Company.
+For the last decade, he has been a consultant enterprise digital architect and manager in digital transformation at companies such the BBC, BSkyB, Aviva Plc, Proximus (Brussels), Microsoft Studios (Xbox), and the Royal Shakespeare Company.
 He is currently at TalkTalk.

-In education he was a school head of department, founded a university digital arts department, directly creating two under and two post-graduate degrees, he has taught at the London College of Fashion and more recently Birkbeck College London.
-He held a visiting professorship at the University of Salford and is currently a Senior Fellow at the University of Lincoln (one of the UK’s fastest growing new universities).
-He also worked with Marc Lewis to get the School of Communication Arts off the ground, a radically modelled, work-focussed college of creativity in London and now the UK’s most successful new advertising school.
-He has taught at and designed curriculum for every phase of education from 7 to 70 years of age.
+In education he was a school head of department, and founded a university digital arts department; directly creating two under and two post-graduate degrees.
+He has taught at the London College of Fashion and more recently Birkbeck College London.
+Adams held a visiting professorship at the University of Salford and is currently a Senior Fellow at the University of Lincoln (one of the UK’s fastest-growing new universities).
+He also worked with Marc Lewis to get the School of Communication Arts off the ground.
+It is a radically modeled and work-focused college of creativity in London and now the UK’s most successful new advertising school.
+Furthermore, he has taught at and designed curriculum for every phase of education from 7 to 70 years of age.

 He is a published author and has spoken at many conferences around the world.
-Richard is a member of the Society of Authors, a Fellow of the Royal Society of Arts and a BAFTA member.
-He is also working and exhibiting computer artist and musician, having had one solo show of work this year and released four albums of electronic classical music over the last four years.
-He writes for create-hub.com and co-produces their TECHnique podcasts and events (podcasts on iTunes), which are conversations about practice with working computer artists, performers and designers.
+Richard is a member of the Society of Authors, a Fellow of the Royal Society of Arts, and a BAFTA member.
+He is also a working and exhibiting computer artist and musician, having had one solo show of work this year, and released four albums of electronic classical music over the last four years.
+He writes for create-hub.com and co-produces their TECHnique podcasts and events (podcasts on iTunes), which are conversations about practice with working computer artists, performers, and designers.

-Utterly committed to lifelong learning, he currently helps Professors Without Borders and is currently thinking about a model for art and design education that would be valid mid and late 21st century.
-In his role as chair, Richard also oversees communications and technology for Professors Without Borders.
+Utterly committed to lifelong learning, he currently assists us at Professors Without Borders and is thinking about a model for art and design education that would be valid mid-and-late 21st century.
+In his role as chair, Richard also oversees communications and technology for Prowibo.

-Piers Hedley has a background in corporate finance and has been working since 1987 as a consultant for International Ultra High Net Worth families.
-He has a very successful track-record offering strategic advice to entrepreneur-owners and has assisted them through large capital markets transactions.
-Mr Hedley also acts as a non-executive ‘chairman’ for a number of private companies owned by clients and in addition provides pro-bono services to a range of charitable organizations, including his family’s charitable activities.
+Piers Hedley has a background in corporate finance and has been working since 1987 as a consultant for International Ultra High Net-Worth families.
+He has a very successful track-record offering strategic advice to entrepreneur-owners and has assisted them through large-capital markets transactions.
+Mr. Hedley also acts as a non-executive ‘chairman’ for a number of private companies owned by clients.
+In addition, he provides pro-bono services to a range of charitable organizations, including his family’s charitable activities.